108 Chinese Mythological Gods and Characters to Know About

 - Zhu Yingtai (祝英台): See Liang Shanbo (above).

 As mentioned in the preface, many Chinese mythological gods are actual historical figures that have been deified.
 Generally, they embody widely celebrated classic virtues.

-- Guan Yu (关羽): Guan Yu was sworn-brother of Liu Bei, one of the three faction leaders of the tumultuous Three Kingdoms Era of China.
+- Guan Yu (关羽): Guan Yu was a sworn-brother of Liu Bei, one of the three faction leaders of the tumultuous Three Kingdoms Era of China.
 Deeply respected for his loyalty and honor, progressive deification in subsequent centuries resulted in Guan Yu now being one of the most venerated Chinese deities in both Taoism and Chinese Buddhism.
-Worshippers typically refer to Guan Yu as Guan Gong (关公) or Guan Er Ge (关二哥), and see him as the personification of brotherly honor.
+Worshipers typically refer to Guan Yu as Guan Gong (关公) or Guan Er Ge (关二哥), and see him as the personification of brotherly honor.

 I. Hell (地狱)

 There are two versions of Chinese Hell.
 One is the Ten Courts of Hell, which is heavily influenced by Buddhist Beliefs.
 The other is the Eighteen Levels of Hell, which is also based on Buddhist beliefs and originated during the Tang Dynasty.

 - Cheng Huang (城隍): The Taoist City God.
 Or more accurately, the God of the City Moat.
 Cheng Huang is a title rather than an individual deity.
 Many Chinese folkloric beliefs also state that Cheng Huang are the immortals responsible for keeping records of human virtues and wrong-doings, and for submitting these to hell.